Helen Johnston MBACP (Accred)

 I offer a warm, supportive, confidential, safe space that will give you the opportunity to work through difficulties affecting your life and well being.
 I can support you to explore your thoughts, feelings, behaviour and relationships in more depth and make adjustments, if you want to.

 Each therapeutic session lasts one hour.
-I offer a free consultations to give you more information on my work and help you decide whether therapy is the right support for you (see Fees for further information).
+I offer a free consultations to help you decide whether therapy is the right support for you (see Fees for further information).

 Individual therapy means that you will come to see me on your own, although if you are under 18 you can have a parent or carer with you to support you in the first session.
 When you come and see me we will sit in a comfortable, quiet, confidential room and speak about the concerns you have in life.
 I will offer non judgemental support and help you untangle what is going on for you.

 I offer one off counselling sessions, short term ( usually 4 -12 sessions), Medium term and long term therapy (on going therapy) to young people and adults.

 I am an 'integrative therapist' which means that I combine different elements of counselling techniques that work to support you as an individual.
 My particular style of integrative therapy is called the relational approach which focuses on building a supportive and positive relationship between the client and therapist and also looks at the influence that different relationships have had on your life.

 As well as talking therapies I offer psychological education, Cognative Behavioural Therapy techniques and support with living mindfully.

 I can offer clients of all ages opportunities to work creatively (on request) with sand trays, drawing and modelling to complement traditional talking therapy

-I have experience of working with a wide range of issues including bereavement, stress, depression, anxiety, traumatic event, relationship issues, divorce, family issues, impact of childhood abuse, self harm, suicide, bullying,abuse (alleged perpetrator or victim), eating disorders) .
+I have experience of supporting clients with a wide range of issues including bereavement, stress, depression, anxiety, traumatic events, PTSD, relationship issues, divorce, family issues, impact of childhood abuse, self harm, suicide, bullying,abuse (alleged perpetrator or victim), eating disorders and many more.

 Training, qualifications & experience